haplotypegames/bwrgb_lb_example/README.md

 # bwrgb_lb_example
 Small project showing an example of the Tilemap level builder (LB) I used for the game BWRGB.

+- Purpose - Use the TileMap editor to build a level and add additional functionality by referencing the tileset indices and associating them to custom scene tiles.

+- Limitations - TileMaps are very efficient and have lots of optimizations.
+Replacing all of the tiles in a *large* level with scenes is probably not nearly as fast and efficient.
+Using this method should be sufficient for smaller projects or supplementing larger projects with additional levels.
+Your mileage may vary.

 - Project Contents:
   - /Images - Has the .png files used for the tilemap tilesets and the level object scenes.
 These don't have to be the same.
 The level objects could have very different textures.

   - /Level_Builder: contains the LB scene that will build the level from an indicated tilemap

   - /Levels - contains the base level file.
 Here it is just a container, but for your game you would want full functionality in it.
 For this example there is also a sub-folder called "Game_Levels" that I am directing the created levels to be put in.
 This can be changed in the LB.
+There is an example level that has already been created.

   - /Objects -  has the level object scenes that get created from the LB.
 Here there are just 4 scenes (R,G,B,W).
 In this example, these have very basic functionality (Area2D), but you can extend these to your specific project.

   - /TileMaps - When I design a level in the TileMap Editor, I save the files here.
+There is an example tilemap that has already been created.

   - /Tilesets -  The tileset used for the LB in this example.